atopile/nonos/firmware/nonos_server/README.md

 speaker-test -Dasymed -c2 -t sine -f 1000 -F S32_LE
 ```

+## Touch

+- builtin driver (hat.dts) does not register key presses
+- seems to be related to calibration not working
+- multitouch does not work

 # Broken

 - bluetooth only works after login with ssh